dgmouris/dgmouris.github.io/_posts/2016-09-13-Yaml-Explained.md

     - topaz
 {% endhighlight %}

-As you can see above, there are dashes in front of the name as well as  below cats.
-The dashes in front of name show that everthing with that indentation level will be in that list item.
-This means that ghost and gambit are cats, that are in the same group as dan.
+As you can see above, there are dashes in front of _name_ as well as  below _cats_.
+The dashes in front of _name_ show that everthing with that indentation level will be in that list item.
+This means that _ghost_ and _gambit_ are _cats_, that are in the same group as _dan_.
 Ansible uses lists like the above (except with more meaningful values) to perform all of the tasks to create your configuration on your server/database/networking service that you're using.

 The final thing that I will be covering in this short tutorial is including files in Yaml.
-Below shows a Yaml file that includes two files, a-different-Yaml
+Below shows a Yaml file that includes two files, _a-different-Yaml
--file.yml and another-Yaml-file.yml.
+-file.yml_ and _another-Yaml-file.yml_.

 {% highlight yaml %}
 ---